Inside the Basilica of Saint SixtusInside the Basilica of Saint Sixtus

 A small village with grandiose architecture

-Monumental nugget in a small village
+a small village with grandiose architecture

-Surprises in every corner of the village
+Surprises around every corner

-As you leave the house, at the bend in the lane, you’ll be overwhelmed by the beauty of the Chapelle du Cœur, raised in 1930 and housing the relic of the heart of the Saint Curé d’Ars.
+Continue your stroll through this peaceful village.
+Visit the Maison du Saint Curé, a typical Dombiste adobe house with period furniture, which has remained unchanged since his death.
+As you turn out of the house, you’ll be overwhelmed by the beauty of the Chapelle du Cœur, built in 1930 and housing the relic of the heart of the Saint Curé d’Ars.

 An architectural feat

-Then take an elliptical staircase and step inside the remarkable and surprising Église Notre Dame de la Miséricorde, built in 1959 by architect Pierre Pinsard.
-This semi-subterranean church, built to resemble a large concrete vessel, will captivate you with its majestic interior.
+Then take the elliptical staircase and step inside the remarkable and surprising Église Notre Dame de la Miséricorde, built in 1959 by architect Pierre Pinsard.
+This semi-subterranean church, built in the image of a great concrete vessel, will seduce you with its majestic interior.
+It is reserved for large-scale events such as :

 Ordinations of seminarians studying at the John Paul II seminary in Ars